GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Burn
 - your target won't burn immediately on impact so you should wait one second before detonating it (in case it kills them) when using Eclipse
+- can be used as an area denial tool by shooting it on the ground (for later detonation) at choke points

 ##### EMP
 - its damage on robotics is only increased by skill damage

 ##### Explosive
-- damage affected by DTA
+- damage affected by DTA/DTH

 #### Trap
 - cooldown starts as soon as deploying them